 Tips to protect yourself:

 We will NEVER require our members to purchase prepaid debit cards or money orders to avoid an immediate disconnection.
-If you receive a call that sounds like a scam, hang up and call us to report the incident.
+If you receive a call that sounds like a scam, hang up and check the status of your account on SmartHub or call us at 1-800-254-7944.